podefr/jasmine-reqjs-jstd/README.md

-This is a simple project that explains how to run Jasmine BDD specs over modules loaded with require.js, in three different environments:
+This is a simple project that explains how to run Jasmine BDD specs over modules loaded with require.js, in four different environments:

  * JsTestDriver
  * Node.js
  * Web browser
+ * Maven build

 Check out the wiki pages to see how I came up with this result: